pathmodel/pathmodel/README.rst

     init(pathway("Molecule1","Molecule2")).
     goal(pathway("Molecule1","Molecule3")).

 M/Z ratio can be added to check whether there is a metabolite that can be predict with this ratio.
-M/Z ratio must be multiply by 10 000 because Clingo doesn't use decimal.
+M/Z ratio must be multiplied by 10 000 because Clingo doesn't use decimals.

 .. code:: sh

     mzfiltering(2702720).

 Molecules that are not in the organism of study can be added.
-They will not be target of the inference methods.
+They will not be targeted of the inference methods.

 .. code:: sh